 When I think about who I am, and why, I remember something the poet Wendell Berry wrote: “We have not got to where we are by anything so simple as deciding what we wanted to do and then doing it–as if we had shopped in a display of lives and selected one.
 We have, instead, in the midst of living, and with time passing, been discovering how we want to live, and inventing the ways” (from A Continuous Harmony).
 Inventing the ways–or, really, the ways inventing me–I ended up on an old farm in So.
 Danbury, New Hampshire.
 This is, I feel, where I’ve always been coming to.
-It is here I’ve learned what marriage to a place is.
+It is here I’ve learned what marriage to a place is about.
 And everything I do is fed by that.

-I had grown up going to museums, my first summer jobs were in museums, and for fifteen years I thought I’d found my work there–researching collections, designing exhibits, giving talks, teaching courses, developing programs, guiding school groups and tour groups, meeting with trustees and donors, planning openings.
+I had grown up going to museums, my first summer jobs were in museums, and for fifteen years I thought I’d found my work there–researching collections, designing exhibits, giving talks, teaching courses, developing programs, guiding school groups and tour groups, meeting with donors, planning openings.
 It was a heady time to be immersed in American art and the museum scene.
 But something else was edging in.

 All that time I felt I couldn’t find my way to it, I was, nonetheless, writing story without knowing that was its name.
 I called it history–but it was story I was looking for: in things, in architecture and, increasingly, place.
 My earliest memories are of place.
-It’s always been “place” I’ve been pulled toward.
+It’s always been “place” I’ve felt connection with.
 And for years I was studying the idea and iconography and experience of place while working in museums (and, later, historic preservation) or just musing about architecture, landscape and cultural history, the mystery and memory and poetry of place.
 It took a while for me to know that place could be a subject.
 But once I did, I knew what my subject was.

 I came to this old New Hampshire farm because I saw and felt a poetry here.
 Yet living here, I quickly discovered what that scenery depended on.
 I realized the larger, deeper life of the place I’d come to and saw it would require complex engagement in it to truly live here.
 Everything I write is in some way informed by what I’ve found here, but I’m not just taking stories from this place.
 Wendell Berry again speaks for me when he writes about the place and the farm he belongs to in Kentucky.
 “In [my] work is where my relation to this place comes alive.
 The real knowledge survives in the work, not in the memory.
 To love this place and hold out for its meanings and its memories, without undertaking any of its work, would be to falsify it.”

 There are costs.
 To live here, to sit on the doorstep and look at field and mountain and write, has a cost.
 Choices I’ve made have had severe costs.
 But here is where my heart is and where my work is.
-If, here, I’ve found my way to writing and to story, here I’ve also learned joy and am grateful.
+If, here, I’ve found my way to writing and to story, here I’ve also met joy and am grateful.

 Detail at top of page is from Pianna, illustrated by Bobbie Henba (Harcourt Brace Jovanovich, 1994).